iselapp/documentation/database/siges/readme.md

 - If you encounter RLS policy violations, you may need to temporarily disable RLS or adjust the policies for the import process.
 - Ensure that the Supabase key used has the necessary permissions for the operations being performed.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link_to_issues) if you want to contribute.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](../../LICENSE)